Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Limited-Feedback RIS Selection

-If no RIS feeds back its channel quality indicator, no data is transmitted by the source node.
 We will characterize the number of RISs feeding back given the aforementioned feedback strategy and evaluate the average rate and outage probability attained by limited-feedback RIS selection policies in the following subsections.